Explore Science-first Philosophy

 Reality exists independently of perception, language, or theory.
 The mass of an object, the charge of an electron, the curvature of spacetime — these are not contingent on belief.
 They are features of the world as it is.

 But human descriptions are never exhaustive.
 Every proposition abstracts.
 Every model simplifies.
 Every theory isolates structure while ignoring other layers.
-A statement may be true, but it is true within a scope.
-It captures some aspect of reality, not its totality.
+A statement may be true while still capturing only a limited aspect of reality.
+This often appears as being true within a scope.
+Newton’s laws are true within the scope of the large, even though they are not complete.
+Ideas capture some aspect of reality, but never in totality.

 To speak of “absolute truth” as something humans possess is misleading.
 Absolute truth would imply a complete, final, and perfectly comprehensive description of reality.
 TST rejects that claim.